-Blend all together in your favourite personal blender to create your aloe vera mask.
-Use as above once weekly for super soft, deeply moisturised tresses.
+Blend all together in your favourite personal blender to create your aloe vera deep conditioner.
+Use as above once weekly for super-soft, deeply moisturized tresses.

 A lot of times the first reaction to me going natural is “but you can do that, you have pretty hair” so I made sure to test out my aloe vera mask on one of my very good friend’s hair.
 She’s going natural too and has very thick 4B maybe even 4C hair.
 She hates the smell of aloe vera so I had to put a few drops of sweet orange essential oil in the mix to mask the smell for her but even she is hooked.
 Her hair was so soft and manageable after the treatment and she had a great hair week!

 There are a million articles on the web that speak about the miracle plant aloe vera whether drinking it in a smoothie or putting it on your skin and in your hair.
-I wish I could remember the one I came across that convinced me to try it but the proof is in the pudding!
+I wish I could remember the one I came across that convinced me to try deep conditioning with aloe vera but the proof is in the pudding!
 I hope you’ll try it too and do away with relying solely on chemical deep treatments as mother nature provides us with all we need! (do I sound like a hippie yet?)